Frequently Asked Questions from Homeowners

 Many times vibration is the culprit in short bulb life.
 There are vibration resistant bulbs for ceiling fans, garage door openers, lighting fixtures in high foot traffic areas, such as a 1st-floor ceiling light, or a light fixture near a slamming door.
 A rough service bulb would do well in these locations.

 Sometimes there are more than 120 volts being brought into the light socket.
 You can purchase a 130 volt light bulb to take care of this problem.

-HUFNAGEL ELECTRIC’s Answer: Troubleshooting a problem usually does not take very long when the correct questions are asked by the technician and the questions are answer accurately by the customer.
+Troubleshooting a problem usually does not take very long when the correct questions are asked by the technician and the questions are answered accurately by the customer.
 The average time is about an hour.
-In many cases the solution to correct the electrical problem is even easier than finding the electrical problem.
-If we discover that the trouble shooting process will take more than our one (1) hour minimum, we will inform the customer.
+In many cases, the solution to correct the electrical problem is even easier than finding an electrical problem.
+If we discover that the troubleshooting process will take more than our one (1) hour minimum, we will inform you.

-HUFNAGEL ELECTRIC’s Answer: Ask us!
+Ask us!
 We don’t want to surprise you with a higher invoice than you expect, any more than you want to be surprised.
 Once we have diagnosed/estimated your electrical problem we will give you an upfront price to fix it.
+Schedule your estimate today!

 Our Service Areas

 We provide commercial & residential electrical services in Pittsburgh and surrounding areas including: